aurora-elements/aurora-elements/README.md

 # aurora-elements
-A UI components library base on web components.
+A UI elements library base on web-components and [Lit](https://lit.dev)

 ## Documentation